PriyankaShedge/Drooms_Assessment/README.md

  2. Exception handling could be added
  3. Reporting could be enhanced
  4. Hardcoded waits can be replaced
- 5. code resuabilty could be improved
+ 5. Code resuabilty could be improved